 The lesson here?
 Employers in the surrounding states should take the following steps: (1) expressly choose forums and law outside of Massachusetts, preferably with a real relationship to the employment; (2) make sure agreements have strong provisions that are exempt from the restrictions of the Massachusetts law, such as nonsolicitation, confidentiality and nonpoach provisions; and (3) consider filing a complaint outside of Massachusetts immediately when a dispute arises over a noncompete with a connection to Massachusetts, to potentially avoid the Act’s unfavorable provisions.

 Alicia J. Samolis is a partner at Partridge Snow & Hahn LLP and chairs the firm’s Labor & Employment Practice.
-Matthew L. Mitchell is counsel at Partridge Snow & Hahn in Boston.
 Michael A. Gamboli is a partner at Partridge Snow & Hahn.
 This article was published in Providence Business News and can be seen here.
 (Subscription required)